 Google Flights offers several other useful filters, too, such as for nonstop flights, bag charges, specific airlines, and connecting airports.
 Google Flights also gives you price histories on routes so you can see before you book if the fare is higher or lower than average.

 Kayak has a lot of loyal users, and with good reason.
 This longtime favorite owned by Booking.com is very similar to Google Flights in terms of functionality, with filters for nonstop flights, bag charges, specific airlines, connecting airports, and so on.
-Kayak’s flight search additionally allows you to enter the number of bags you want to check as an initial filter on all search results—a particularly nice feature for families.
+Kayak’s flight search additionally allows you to enter the number of bags you want to check as an initial filter on all search results—a particularly nice feature for families flying with kids.

 And Kayak also clearly and helpfully displays COVID-19-specific policies like adjustments to cancellation windows, cleaning protocols, and middle-seat policies.
 If you’re watching a particular route, you can opt into price tracking emails so you’ll be the first to know if the price drops.